michael-hartmann/caps/docs/manual/manual.rst

 Compilation
 -----------

-The easiest way to get the source code is to use git.
-To install git, run
+The easiest way to get the source code is by cloning it from Github.
+If not already present, install git by running

 .. code-block:: console